vivek-698/Chaos-to-Clarity/README.md

 ## File structure

 ## Workflow
+To run this project, type in the terminal `python3 flask-app.py`.
+What this program does first is, it initializes all the things necessary to draw the graphs.
+So it imports from `scripts/generate_analytics.py`.
+It creates an object of `Analysis` class and then calls the respective methods based on what information is requested by the client.

+There are comments over every line explaining its purpose.

 ## Goals
 1. Run social media analysis on a celebrity of your choice.
 (Demo: Elon Musk)